PaceTNT/substitution-cipher-puzzle-generator/README.md

 2. **Set Disallowed Letters**: Specify letters to hide from the output (optional)
 3. **Choose Shift Value**: Set a Caesar cipher shift (0-25) for additional encoding
 4. **Generate Puzzle**: Click "Generate Puzzle" to create your cipher
+5. **Print Puzzle**: Click the "🖨️ Print Puzzle" button for a clean, two-page printout
-5. **Share Results**: Use the generated URL to share your puzzle configuration
+6. **Share Results**: Use the generated URL to share your puzzle configuration

+### Print Features

+The application includes comprehensive print optimization:
+- **Page 1**: Title and encoded cipher puzzle
+- **Page 2**: Pictograms with decoding keys
+- **Clean Layout**: Hides interactive elements, optimized spacing and fonts
+- **Professional Format**: Letter-size pages with proper margins
+- **High Contrast**: Black text and borders for clear printing
+- **Transparent Backgrounds**: Images optimized for print quality

 ### Example Use Case